asiimwemmanuel/polytrend/README.md

 <!-- find a way to incorporate hypothesis testing, specifically to reject the null hypothesis, and maybe tie connections with linear algebra -->

 ## Future Improvements 🔮🔧

-Here are some possible improvements for the script:

 🚀 **Possible Improvements for the Script:**